astronomer/docs/astro/manage-connections-variables.md

 **Limitations**

-- Third-party secrets manager is required
+- A third-party secrets manager is required.
-- Ways to access secrets manager locally and from Astro differ, hence first-time setup is complicated.
+- There are separate configurations for using a secrets backend locally and on Astro.
-- You cannot use Airflow UI to view connections and variables.
+- You cannot use the Airflow UI to view connections and variables.
-- You are responsible to ensure the secrets are encrypted
+- You are responsible to ensure the secrets are encrypted.

 ### Environment Variables